-Established in 2002, the Bream Head Conservation Trust is in an operational partnership between iwi, the community, the Department of Conservation, Whangarei District Council, NZ Refining and Foundation North.
+Established in 2002, the Bream Head Conservation Trust is in an operational partnership between iwi, the community, the Department of Conservation and supported by Foundation North and the Whangarei District Council.

-Our vision is to restore Bream Head as a place in which natural ecology is restored, with healthy forest and abundant bird song and where visitors can experience nature at its best.
+Our vision is to restore Bream Head as a place in which natural ecology is restored, with healthy forest and abundant bird song and where everyone can experience nature at its best.

 The Trust aims to: